 My colleagues think it's great that I’m able to get formal learning and qualifications while still on the job.
 My team think it's quite amusing that I’m back at school (I am the youngest in my team of 10) but what I’m studying and learning really contributes to our work.

 Essex County Council delivers a huge range of services and is a massive investor in infrastructure and business in Essex and the wider region.
-Obviously I benefit from gaining the qualification and business skills I need to develop professionally; at the same time Essex County Council gains the business and leadership capabilities it needs to evolve and grow to respond to the changing demands of Essex people.
+Obviously I benefit from gaining the qualification and business skills I need to develop professionally; at the same time Essex County Council gains the business and leadership capabilities it needs to evolve and grow in order to respond to the changing demands of Essex people.

-I have taken 3 modules so far, and I think I enjoyed Sustainable Operations the most.
+I have taken three modules so far, and I think I enjoyed Sustainable Operations the most.
 It was very applicable work, and I came away with real tangible things I could do to make improvements.